 2022 has been a financially hard year for many UK adults.
 In our October Mood of the Nation report, we saw more than 1 in 3 UK adults report feeling low financial confidence and half feel as though the cost-of-living crisis is having a high, negative impact on their life.

-The cost-of-living crisis has been exasperated by the war in Ukraine and the energy bills cap increase.
+The cost-of-living crisis has been exacerbated by the war in Ukraine and the energy bills cap increase.
 In times of crisis or recession, we see people behaving differently and this is reflected in their purchases.

 So, what is the lipstick effect?

 The Lipstick effect is seen as an economic indicator and is often seen in times of economic hardship and recessions.
-The effect is when consumers still spend on small luxuries or treat to act as a small emotional uplift despite tight finances.
+The effect is when consumers still spend on small luxuries or treats to act as a small emotional uplift despite tight finances.

 This effect appears on small feel-good purchases that are particularly visible, which is where the Lipstick effect gets its name.
 Products like makeup, nail treatments and perfumes are luxurious enough to make the consumer feel good and appear financially comfortable to their peers but at little expense.
 This is why such companies are often resilient during times of recession and financial downturn.